kachick/chawan/doc/mailcap.md

 %s, %t works as described in the standard.
 However, named content type fields (%{...}) only work with %{charset} as of now.
 (TODO: fix this.)

-Also, the non-standard template %u may be specified to get the original URL of the resource.

 If no quoting is applied, Chawan will quote the templates automatically.
 (This works with $(command substitutions) as well.)

+DEPRECATED:

+Also, the non-standard template %u may be specified to get the original URL of the resource.
+Note that this is no longer recommended; instead, use the
+$MAILCAP_URL environment variable which is set to the same value before the execution of every mailcap command.

 ### Fields